kendalharland/tomlbuilder/README.md

 # tomlbuilder
 [![GoDoc](https://godoc.org/github.com/kharland/tomlbuilder?status.svg)](https://godoc.org/github.com/kharland/tomlbuilder)

-A go package for programmatically building TOML files
+A go package for programatically building TOML files

 ## Usage
 A TomlBuilder object is used to buffer the contents of a TOML file.
 Values